No more Mr. Nice guy, President Trump tells Asian trading partners

 The speech repeated the reasons Trump walked away from the Trans Pacific Partnership (TPP) trade agreement talks, and was a reminder of his belief that bilateral deals, not multilateral ones, were the best way to do business with the U.S.

-The deal pushed hard by the administration of President Barack Obama was essentially an attempt to create a single market for the U.S. and 11 other countries that border the Pacific Ocean, including Canada, Mexico and Chile.
+The deal, pushed hard by the administration of former President Barack Obama, was essentially an attempt to create a single market for the U.S. and 11 other countries that border the Pacific Ocean, including Canada, Mexico and Chile.

+Despite taking a cordial and conciliatory tone in Beijing a day earlier, Trump touched down in Vietnam ready to take on his Chinese counterparts, if not by name, by calling out what he said were their unfair trade practices.

 The president's harsh words Friday matched the hard-line tone he struck throughout the 2016 campaign.
 He once remarked that China was “raping” the United States on trade and vowed to take them to task on the issue if elected.

-His softened stance in Asia this week marked a stark contrast from those days a year ago — but it also showed Trump’s willingness to speak diplomatically of Xi to his face but then lambast his trade practices.
+His softened stance in Asia this week marked a stark contrast from a year ago — but it also showed Trump’s willingness to speak diplomatically to President Xi Jinping's face but then lambast China's trade practices to a different audience a day later.

+Trump's message may have been abrupt, but it didn't stop the audience from giving Trump a standing ovation as he walked off stage.
+The same sea of dark suit coats and white dress shirts craned their necks and raised their cell phones to capture the president, applauding the strongly worded message — however complicated it might make the region's economic future.

-Trump's approach on trade was starkly different to that of China's President Xi Jinping, who later said in a speech that globalization was an irreversible trend and came out in support for multilateral trade deals.
+Trump's approach on trade was very different to Xi's, who later said in a speech that globalization was an irreversible trend and came out in support for multilateral trade deals.

 Xi drew loud applause when he called for a "multilateral trading regime" and progress toward a free-trade area in the region.